MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-limitations.md

 ## Allowed recipients of email notifications

 Each recipient of an email notification must have an internal email address.
-The recipient must belong to the organization that owns the Fabric tenant.
-Data Activator doesn't allow email notifications to be sent to either external email addresses or guest email addresses.
+The recipient must belong to the organization that owns the Fabric tenant. [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] doesn't allow email notifications to be sent to either external email addresses or guest email addresses.

 ## Maximum data for rule processing limits

-Data Activator has a limit on the number of events that are processed in a rule based on the type of data being used in the rule.
-If your rule exceeds the maximum, Data Activator stops your rule.
+[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] has a limit on the number of events that are processed in a rule based on the type of data being used in the rule.
+If your rule exceeds the maximum, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] stops your rule.
 For event streams, the maximum is 1,000 events per second.

 ## Maximum number of trigger actions

-Data Activator imposes the following limits on the number of actions that may occur in a given time period.
-If an action exceeds the limit, Data Activator may throttle or cancel the action.
+[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] imposes the following limits on the number of actions that may occur in a given time period.
+If an action exceeds the limit, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] may throttle or cancel the action.

 |Rule action  |Scope  |Limit  |
 |---------|---------|---------|